Authentication Agent Manual

 Windows™ 10 is registered trademarks of Microsoft Corporation.

-The BalaSys™ name and the BalaSys™ logo are registered trademarks of BalaSys IT Ltd.
+The BalaSys™ name and the BalaSys™ logo are registered trademarks of BalaSys IT Security.

-The PNS™ name and the PNS™ logo are registered trademarks of BalaSys IT Ltd.
+The PNS™ name and the PNS™ logo are registered trademarks of BalaSys IT Security.

 AMD Ryzen™ and AMD EPYC™ are registered trademarks of Advanced Micro Devices, Inc.